Behind the Picture: The Photo That Changed the Face of AIDS

 “My husband and I were hurt by the way David was treated in the small country hospital near our home where he spent time after coming back to Ohio,” Kay Kirby said.
-“Doctors and nurses wore gloves and gowns whenever they were around him, and even the person who handed out menus refused to let David hold one.
+“Even the person who handed out menus refused to let David hold one [for fear of infection].
 She would read out the meals to him from the doorway.
 We told ourselves that we would help other people with AIDS avoid all that, and we tried to make sure that Peta never went through it.”

 “I had worked for newspapers for about 12 years already when I went to grad school,” Therese Frare says, “and was very interested in covering AIDS by the time I got to Columbus.
 Of course, it was difficult to find a community of people with HIV and AIDS willing to be photographed back then, but when I was given the okay to take pictures at Pater Noster I knew I was doing something that was important — important to me, at least.
 I never believed that it would lead to being published in LIFE, or winning awards, or being involved in anything controversial — certainly nothing as epic as the Benetton controversy.
 In the end, the picture of David became the one image that was seen around the world, but there was so much more that I had tried to document with Peta, and the Kirbys and the other people at Pater Noster.
 And all of that sort of got lost, and forgotten.”

 Lost and forgotten — or, at the very least, utterly overshadowed — until LIFE.com contacted Frare, and asked her where the photo of David Kirby came from.